TylerGeiger513/Lab-4/README.md

   }
   ```
 ---
+### `-I` Header Flag

+   As explained above in the [-E](#-e-preproccessor-flag) when a c program is preprocessed, the included libraries *`(#include <stdio.h>`* are concatenated to the program...
+Since the *stdio.h* library is a default c library, you do not need to provide the compiler with it's directory.

+   However, if you had intended to use a third party header file, or create your own, they must be in your current directory.
+If the header file's are located outside of your current directory, the GCC compiler will not know where to look.
+This is where the `-I` flag is essential.

+   Assume you are starting a large project, and you plan on using a large amount of custom header files.

+---
 ### `-x` Language

    By default, GCC will attempt to compile files based off of their extension, so `gcc main.c` would compile for the `c` language, while `gcc main.cpp` would compile as a `c++` program.